christopherayork/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is an acronym representing Document Object Model.
+It's essentially the frame that holds our webpages.

 2. What is an event?
+An event is something like click, focus, or scroll.
+It's generated when the user does something, and it's sent out for the listener to receive

 3. What is an event listener?
+An event listener is the net for catching events.
+It's used to invoke specified behaviors organically.

 4. Why would we convert a NodeList into an Array?
+If you needed access to Array.prototype properties or methods (only a couple are available for NodeList)

 5. What is a component?
+A component is essentially a class that defines how a subset of our data interacts with the rest of the system

 ### Git Set up